angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/03-brainstorm.md

-Even if not the oracle, if you already have another element of the pile in hand, you can substitute additional toolbox cards within the _standard_ pile to utilise the additional resources.
+Even if not the oracle, if you already have another element of the pile in hand, you can substitute additional toolbox cards within the _standard_ pile to utilize the additional resources.
 Let's look at an example where you have an extra {B} available, :card[IU] in hand and you know your opponent is holding a :card[Stifle] in hand.